 Psyllid eggs are less than 1 mm long and are attached to the plant by a short vertical thread.
 They are usually laid on the lower surface of leaves or along the leaf edge and stalk.
 Eggs are white when first laid then turn yellow to orange after a few hours.

-If introduced into Tasmania, eggs would likely hatch one week after being laid.
-Nymphs would pass through five instars over three weeks before becoming adults.
+There are three life stages: egg, wingless juvenile and winged reproductive adult.
 Female tomato-potato psyllids mate several days after emerging.
-They live up to 40 days.
+They live up for to 40 days.
 Each female can produce up to 500 eggs.

 Psyllids thrive at 27 °C, while temperatures below 15 °C adversely affect their development and survival.
 The lower threshold for development is about 7 °C. This pest overwinters in parts of New Zealand that experience frost and snow.